Meningococcal Disease (Neisseria meningitidis)

 Vaccine Booking Information

-If your child is eligible for the meningococcal vaccine you can book an appointment directly with your child’s health care provider or by accessing a clinic provided by your local public health office.
-Note: Pharmacists will not be providing the meningococcal vaccine.
+If your child is eligible for the meningococcal vaccine, you can book an appointment directly with your child’s health care provider or local public health (if outside Winnipeg).
+A list of public health offices in Manitoba is available here.

 Symptoms